mfbmina/movies/README.md

 # Movies App

+## Objectives

+Learn more about Elixir and Phoenix.

 ## Task 1: Top 100

 You will work with the [MovieLens Dataset (ml-1m)](http://grouplens.org/datasets/movielens/) that has 4k movies, 6k users and 1m ratings.
 To save you some time we prepared a MySQL and Postgres dump for you to get you started.
 Pick the RDBS you are most comfortable with.